ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 - Robotics or engineering projects.
 - Competitive Programming.
 If you are good at competitive programming, that's cool, except if you write int a,b,c,d,e,f,g at the start of every program, then not cool.
 Basically, competitive programming is a big plus, but only if you can explain algorithms to a normal decent human being.

-I should say that these things are really cool.
-If you have four or more from the list above, you have a really good chance of getting into freshmen-only programs such as Facebook University or Microsoft Explore program.
-If you don't have any, don't worry, it's not that important.
+These things are really cool.
+If you have four or more from the list above, you have a really good chance of getting into freshmen-only programs such as Facebook University or Microsoft Explore.
+If you don't have any, don't worry, it's not that important for this position.

-Now let's look at the things I think they are looking for:
+Here's what they are looking for:
 - TA experience in CS class, especially if it pays.
 - Programming Languages you are confident in.
 Aim for two or more.
 - Git/GitHub.
 Know how to use Git and have a GitHub account.